mshafq2/Project1/README.md

 <head>

 <title>
 Which is correct ?
-What time  OR what time ?
+What time or What time ?
 </title>
 <link href="style.css" rel="stylesheet"> <!-- This is a link to a stylesheet. -->
 <h1 style="color:blue;">This is a Blue Heading</h1>